pstaender/silverstripe-markdown-parser/README.md

 # Markdown Parser for SilverStripe 2+

 Markdown parsing in SilverStripe templates.
+Inlcuding the ability to render GitHub flavoured markdown.

+## Important: Name has changed from Markdown to MarkdownParser

+To enable interoperability with the markdown field in [Silverstripe Markdown](https://github.com/UndefinedOffset/silverstripe-markdown), I renamed the parser class from `Markdown` to `MarkdownParser`.
+This cange is made in version 0.1.

 ## Requirements

  * Silverstripe 2 or newer
+ * PHP 5.2 or newer

 ## Installation